mvs-develop/dev.bitshares.works/docs/supports_dev/nodes_memory_reduction.rst

 Four New Options to Reduce RAM
 =========================================

-The BitShares blockchain is big and Graphene technology stores all the data into RAM at chain replay.
+The DNA blockchain is big and Graphene technology stores all the data into RAM at chain replay.
 Currently(2017-09-04) a full node requires 40GB of RAM.
 Most of the time a full node with everything loaded is not needed and expensive due to the amount of memory the machine need to have available.
 RAM usage can be reduced significantly by using ``witness_node`` executable options.

 Here are the 4 new options you can use to reduce RAM: